 Yazzie, NELM’s TEIL candidate, shared that he’s often asked “how long Indian people will depend on the federal government.”
 To which he responds, “As long as we’re suppressed.”

-NELM stands as a testament to the notion that self-sufficiency is dependent on circumstance as much, if not more than, it is dependent on effort.
+This writer believes NELM is a testament to the notion that self-sufficiency is dependent on circumstance as much, if not more than, it is dependent on effort.
 People can’t have food sovereignty when their water source has been polluted, the land is not farmable or their usufructuary rights are terminated.
 People can’t have health care sovereignty if they don’t have easy access to health care or an infrastructure that complies with public health guidelines.
 People can’t have housing sovereignty without a stable economy, and they can’t obtain livable wages in areas experiencing extreme poverty.

 “I have big dreams,” Yazzie said.
 “I just don’t have time.”
 He was referencing the urgency he feels in response to the needs of the community.

-As Native people we are just doing what we know to do—live generously in a community of belonging.
+As part of the community of the Fond Du Lac Band of Lake Superior Chippewa, I know firsthand that Native people are just doing what we know to do—live generously in a community of belonging.
 The language of the Epistles points to a unified Christian community filled with people who are members of the body of Christ.
 This suggests what Indigenous peoples have always known—we are all relatives.

 Amid administrative demands, budget shortfalls, infrastructure needs, leadership challenges and a sense of not being able to do all that needs to be done, ELCA Indigenous ministries alleviate the struggles experienced by others.
 They create community through which each person is dignified.
 They remind us that community is home, and home is where you feel you belong.